xinyi329/Moviepedia/README.md

 This Twitter Reviews Dataset has tweets sharing reviews of movies listed in IMDb 5000 Dataset.

-We run the code file `ReadTweet.java` on local machine with an imput file `movie_info`, which has all the movie information from IMDb 5000 Dataset, and then output all tweets into `project_data.txt`.
+We run `ReadTweet.java` on local machine with an input file `movie_info`, which has all the movie information from IMDb 5000 Dataset, and then output all tweets into `project_data.txt`.

 We move it to Dumbo by
 ```